 Requirements for a DP Rated Unit

 The requirements for a DP Rated Unit is dependent on the type of unit being constructed.
 The unit construction must match the conditions in which the unit was tested.
-Reeb is able to DP certify 4 different type of units:
+There are 4 different type of units tht can be DP certified:

 Most doors will require screws in the top and bottom rails of the unit.